tuiwidgets/tuiwidgets/doc/boxlayouts.rst

 Nesting layouts allows for more complex arrangements of widgets.
-It is imporant to select in which order the items are nested, because nested box layouts do not create a grid, but each layout's items are layouted individually.
+It is important to consider in which order the items are nested, because nested box layouts do not create a grid, but each layout's items are layouted individually.

 ZVBoxLayout